Sino-German Urbanisation Partnership

 - The long established exchange between mayors in both countries on how to deal with structural changes in urban areas became part of the urbanisation partnership.
 A delegation of 30 Chinese mayors participated in talk in Berlin, Hamburg and Cologne and participated in the German-Chinese Forum of mayors in Magdeburg.

-- At the COP23 in Bonn, a workshop on climate protection on the local level will be organised together with the IKI-Project German-Chinese Climate Partnership.
-Representatives from both sides will discuss experiences with drafting local climate protection plans.
+- At the COP23 in Bonn, a workshop on climate protection on the local level was organised together with the IKI-Project German-Chinese Climate Partnership.
+Representatives from both sides discussed experiences with drafting local climate protection plans.

-- The Sino-German Forum on Urbanisation is planned for the first half of 2018.
+- The Sino-German Forum on Urbanisation is planned for October 2019.